-As we transfer the results of Richter et al.[5] from using Radial Basis Function (RBF) as a representation to manipulate a geometric mesh to the use of Freeform-Deformation (FFD) we will use the same definition for evolvability the original author used, namely regularity, variability, and improvement potential.
+As we transfer the results of Richter et al.[5] from using Radial Basis Function (RBF) as a representation to manipulate geometric objects to the use of Freeform-Deformation (FFD) we will use the same definition for evolvability the original author used, namely regularity, variability, and improvement potential.
 We introduce these term in detail in Chapter 2.4.
+In the original publication the author could show a correlation between these evolvability-criteria with the quality and potential of such optimization.